-Up to 3,100 new gas wells will be allowed under a new infill drilling plan approved by the Bureau of Land Management (BLM) for the Jonah Field in Sublette County, WY.
-Operators, led by EnCana Corp., estimate that the energy project could provide 8 Tcf of additional natural gas production.
+Up to 3,100 new gas wells will be allowed under a new infill drilling plan approved by the Bureau of Land Management (BLM) for the Jonah Field in south-central Sublette County, WY.
+Operators EnCana Corp., McMurray Oil and BP America estimate that the energy project could provide 8 Tcf of additional natural gas production.

-However, the sharp increase in drilling will have a significant negative impact on wildlife and a potential impact on air quality.
-BLM studies show that there probably will be a complete displacement of the existing sage grouse population as well as significant impacts on pronghorn antelope.
-While BLM concluded there most likely would not be any long-term impacts on the two species due to the small size of the affected area in relation to the overall habitat availability in the region, the Jonah infill drilling decision will include a compensatory mitigation plan with $24.5 million in funding from EnCana Oil and Gas for a new interagency monitoring and mitigation office.
+However, it will have a significant impact on wildlife and potential impact on air quality.
+BLM studies show likely complete displacement of the existing sage grouse population as well as significant impacts on pronghorn antelope.
+While BLM concluded there probably would not be any long-term impacts on the two species due to the small size of the affected area in relation to the overall habitat availability in the area, the Jonah infill drilling decision will include a compensatory mitigation plan with $24.5 million in funding from EnCana Oil and Gas for a new interagency monitoring and mitigation office.

 The Jonah Interagency Monitoring and Mitigation Office (JIO), staffed by BLM, U.S. Fish and Wildlife, the state of Wyoming and the oil and gas development companies, will measure surface disturbance and reclamation efforts to provide timely information to determine impacts on the environment and wildlife within the project area.
 It also will identify and fund habitat improvement projects in nearby areas to offset impacts within the Jonah field and the temporary impacts to wildlife habitat associated with oil and gas development.

 "The companies, Wyoming and BLM and state and local agencies have tried their best to strike a balance in maximizing the extraction and minimizing the impacts," said Wyoming Governor Dave Freudenthal.
 "The result we see at the end of the plan, and not the plan itself, will be the measure of success.
 Frankly, I think that all parties want to see this work and work well."